burningion/bling-bling-api/README.md

-# bling-bling-api
+# Bling Bling API

-An API to add GIF *Bling* to Your Images
+An Example Flask API to add GIF *Bling* to Your Images